Cuyuni-Mazaruni

-It borders the regions of Barima-Waini, Essequibo Islands-West Demerara and Pomeroon-Supenaam to the north, the region of Upper Demerara-Berbice to the east, the region of Potaro-Siparuni and Brazil to the south.
+It borders the regions of Barima-Waini, Essequibo Islands-West Demerara and Pomeroon-Supenaam to the north, the region of Upper Demerara-Berbice to the east, the region of Potaro-Siparuni, and borders the Brazilian state of Roraima to the south.

-Its capital is Bartica, with villages including Issano, Kartabo, Kamarang, and Imbaimadai.

 It covers an area of 47,213 km².
 Before the 1980 administrative reform most of the area belonged to the Mazaruni-Potaro district.

 Population

 The Government of Guyana has administered three official censuses since the 1980 administrative reforms, in 1980, 1991 and 2002.
 In 2012, the population of Cuyuni-Mazaruni was recorded at 20,280 people.
 Official census records for the population of the Cuyuni-Mazaruni Region are as follows: